⏳

 CONCLUSION

-Another awesome milestone was seeing this unveiled at the largest possible stage at HashiConf, HashiCorp’s massive annual user conference.
+Another milestone was seeing this unveiled at HashiConf, HashiCorp’s annual user conference.
 You can check out the recording here!